aikoschurmann/compiler-v3/README.md

 # Simple Compiler (In progress 🙂)

 A small, fast C implementation of a custom programming language.
-Current pipeline: **File load → Lexing → (Token dump / Lex benchmark optional)**.
+Current pipeline: **File load → Lexing → (Token dump / Lex)**.

-This README focuses on the lexer’s design and the performance-minded choices I made — short and practical.
+This README focuses on the lexer’s and parsing design and the performance-minded choices I made — short and practical.

 ---